Do you have eye health or vision questions?

-What is the difference between blepharoplasty and cosmetic plastic surgery?
 A functional blepharoplasty corrects overhanging eyelid tissue that is interfering with vision.
 Lower eyelid surgery for removal of “bags” is always considered cosmetic.
 Cosmetic blepharoplasty is performed for an improved appearance.

 An upper blepharoplasty is for patients who have loose skin or bulges of fat in the upper lid.
 Some patients may complain about their eyelids feeling heavy at the end of the day.
 Rarely, there is obstruction of the upper visual fields.